dSetty09/NN_Code_Implementations/README.md

 1. Change your current working directory to the "cnn" directory
     > cd cnn

+2. Type the following command to compile the associated testing file.
+    > gcc layer_tests.c -o layer_tests

-2. Type the following command to execute the tests for the implemented CNN layers
+3. Type the following command to execute the tests for the implemented CNN layers
     > ./layer_tests

-3. To view the results of the test in the terminal, type the following command
+4. To view the results of the test in the terminal, type the following command
     > less layer_tests.txt